 Vaccinations

 The Hemophilis meningitis (HIB) vaccine has virtually eliminated this devastating illness.
-However, the Hemophilis bacteria can be carried in the nasal passages of healthy adults then passed to un-immunized infants and children.
+However, the Hemophilis bacteria can be carried in the nasal passages of healthy adults then passed onto un-immunized infants and children.
 Delaying this vaccine for even a few weeks, can leave your infant or child at risk for this illness.

 Some parents are choosing to delay, or skip, the Measles Mumps Rubella (MMR) vaccine due to the inaccurate belief that there is an increased risk of autism associated with its administration.
 These concerns stem from a flawed research study done in 1998.
 It has since been concluded that this study was flawed, and violated basic research ethic rules.
 Subsequent research studies have demonstrated NO connection between the MMR vaccine and autism.

-Also, I do not recommend, "alternative vaccine schedules" which suggest splitting, or delaying, immunizations.
-Splitting or delaying immunizations will leave your infant susceptible to these devastating illnesses during the most vulnerable time of their life.
-Additionally, there is no proven benefit to the splitting or delaying of immunizations.
-We can discuss this.
+Dr. Porter and Dr. Galloway do not recommend, "alternative vaccine schedules" which suggest splitting, or delaying immunizations, as this will leave your child susceptible to these devastating illnesses during the most vulnerable time of their life.
+Additionally, there is no proven benefit to alternative vaccine schedules.
+If you choose NOT to vaccinate your child, we respectfully ask that you find a healthcare provider who shares your views.

 Vaccine Information Statements (VIS)